 C) Constant dissatisfaction.

 That’s a sign of low self-esteem.
-Feel like it’s never good enough, feeling like you never hit your mark.
+Feel like it’s never good enough like you never hit your mark.
 That’s low self-esteem.
-We realized that confidence, self-esteem, and belief in ourselves are not natural.
+We realized that confidence, self-esteem, and belief in ourselves are unnatural.
 Why?
-It is because our brains are two million years old, and they’re not designed to make us feel great about ourselves all the time and confident.
+It is because our brains are two million years old and are not designed to make us feel great about ourselves all the time and confident.
 Their priority is to keep us alive and make us survive.

 So we got to kill that inner pessimist.
 We can’t have that inner track playing of our two million-year-old brain constantly trying to make us feel like there’s a threat in the future.

-If you have the inner pessimists who are right, it will never go away.
-The best golfer said that he is terrified he’s stirring up before tournaments.
+It will never go away if you have the inner pessimists who are right.
+The best golfer said he is terrified he’s stirring up before tournaments.
 So it’s not that you will never have fear.
 It’s learning how to reprogram it.
 So with self-esteem, it’s not that you’re always going to feel confident 24/7.

 - You can not remove your fear, but you can win.

 - Find out your weakness and try to learn to reprogram them.
-(Ex- If you fear spiders, then you can set a spider wallpaper in your phone)
+(Ex- If you fear spiders, then you can set a spider wallpaper on your phone)

 3. Brave life

 We’ve got to find ways to reduce fear using living.
-Most people go through life like that, and they don’t have self-esteem because they’re not fully immersed in what they’re doing.
-Nathaniel Branden says that if we want self-esteem, we have to practice being in the moment, living bravely, and everything else will follow.
+Most people go through life like that and don’t have self-esteem because they’re not fully immersed in what they’re doing.
+Nathaniel Branden says that if we want self-esteem, we must practice being in the moment, living bravely, and everything else will follow.
 That is because we’re so engaged in what we’re doing.

-We got to not be on autopilot because those are a lot less than you probably thought.
+We have to not be on autopilot because those are much less than you probably thought.
 We had a dollar for every day.
 Spend it however you want to put it on black, maybe double it when you look back on time.
 I’ve found that the years are short, but the days are long.
-A day can feel like forever, but a year goes by before they’re going to be up.
+A day can feel like forever, but a year goes by before they’re up.
 We got to live bravely.